 Numerical values for the uncertainty are entered using the data heading MONIT-ERR.
+The absolute uncertainty (i.e., not in %) is coded only when the standard value is coded under the heading MONIT.
 Further information can be entered under the keyword ERR-ANALYS, see EXFOR Formats Manual Chapter 7: ERR-ANALYS.